Reading: The Art of Happiness. Conversations with His Holiness the Dalai Lama

 But mostly, he expounds self love.
 Self worthiness and how he couldn’t completely understand how anyone couldn’t begin by loving oneself.

 It was interesting to get the Western psychotheraputic way of looking at theories of inflated self confidence and disturbances in people’s self image.
 They link it back to upbringing – the idea of nurture vs nature.
 “They describe how people develop their concepts of who they are by incorporating explicit and implicit messages about themselves from their parents and how distortions can occur when early interactions with their caregivers are neither healthy nor nurturing.”

 “The Dalai Lama focuses on pulling out the arrow, rather than spending time wondering who shot it. instead of wondering why people have low self-esteem or inflated self-confidence, he presents a method of directly combating these negative states of mind.”

 What a positive way to deal with things – not the blame game, or (I am so guilty of this) so busy caught up in investigating the why and how instead of addressing the immediate feelings/problems at hand.

-Life is a work in progress.
-I hope to get better at living a more meaningful and purposeful life.Dalai lama, ego, handbook of living, lessons, life, mindfulness, selflove, the art of happiness
+I highly recommend reading The Art of Happiness by His Holiness.Dalai lama, ego, handbook of living, lessons, life, mindfulness, selflove, the art of happiness